ColtonDx/-ClipPilot/README.md

 # 📋 Clipboard Copilot (ClipPilot)

 Clipboard Copilot is a lightweight Python app that transforms your clipboard into an AI-powered assistant.
-Just copy any text, hit `Ctrl+Shift+C`, and choose a prompt to send it to ChatGPT.
+Just copy any text, hit `Ctrl+Shift+C` (or any other configurable hotkey), and choose a prompt to send it to ChatGPT.
 Instantly simplify, summarize, translate, or refactor your clipboard content—without ever opening a browser.

 ---

 ## 🚀 Features

-- Global hotkey (`Ctrl+Shift+C`) to launch prompt menu
+- Configurable hotkey (default: `Ctrl+Shift+C`) to launch prompt menu
-- Predefined and custom prompts
+- Predefined common prompts
-- ChatGPT API integration (GPT-4 or GPT-3.5 via Azure)
+- ChatGPT API integration (via Azure AI Foundry)
-- Response viewer with copy-to-clipboard
+- Response viewer with copy-to-clipboard that you can also reply to the prompt for more details and refining requests all within the GUI
-- Cross-platform (Windows & Linux)

 ---